colophonemes/metalsmith-icons/README.md

 ## Overview

-Font-based icon sets like [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/) are a great way to add icons to your UI, but rely on large
+Font-based icon sets like [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/) are a great way to add icons to your UI, but rely on relatively large (often 50kb+) font files, even if you're only using a few icons across your site.

-[Fontello](http://fontello.com) is an awesome service that allows you to manually build
+[Fontello](http://fontello.com) is an awesome service that allows you to manually build an icon set from.
+However, this is annoying to redo manually every time you add or remove icons from your site.

+`metalsmith-icons` finds all the icons you're using, automates your Fontello build, and automatically adds the generated font files and CSS markup to your build.
+The result is a tiny font file, meaning your UI loads much faster!

 The plugin:
 - scans all your HTML files for CSS classes corresponding to icon fonts